timschneeb/awesome-shizuku/README.md

 ### Automation

-* [greentooth](https://github.com/qwerty12/greentooth) - Automatically disable Bluetooth when the last Bluetooth device has been disconnected `Apache-2.0`
 * [PhoneProfilesPlus](https://github.com/henrichg/PhoneProfilesPlus) - Allows automatic or one-click configuration of your device for specific life situations `Apache-2.0`

 ### Communication